 Thanks for reading our guide to what the UK is famous for!

 If you want to know anything else about traveling in the UK, we have loads more articles on our site.
 We have guides to hiking, beaches, currency, clothes, things you should do, things you shouldn’t, and much more.
-If you’re looking for quirky ideas on how to fill your UK time, check out our guide to the 25 unique and unusual places to visit in the north of England.
+If you’re looking for quirky ideas on how to fill your UK time, check out our guide to the 25 unique and unusual places to visit in the north of England, as well as my top reasons why you should visit the UK.

 And if you like articles like the one you’ve just read (or skimmed through), have a look at our guides on: